sbalatbat/cse15l-lab-reports/Lab_Report_1.md

 ### Your CSE15L Account

-1. Look up your course-specific account for CSE15L on the following link https://sdacs.ucsd.edu/~icc/index.php
+1. Find your course-specific account for CSE15L on the following link https://sdacs.ucsd.edu/~icc/index.php

-2. Next, reset your password by following this the tutorial:
+2. Next, reset your password by following this tutorial:
    [How to Reset your Password](https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit)

 3. Do the rest of the steps while waiting for the new password to take effect.